johnalanbrook/prosperon/docs/editor.md

 number of components attached to it.
 When an object is selected, its name, position, and list of components are listed.

+The editor edits either entities or components.
+When it is started, there is no edited level.

 ## Basic controls
 |Ctrl-Z|Undo|
 |Ctrl-Shift-Z|Redo|